Testing-Dozen/testing-dozen.github.io/README.md

 * [Built-in Hacking Instructor](https://pwning.owasp-juice.shop/part1/challenges.html#hacking-instructor)
 * [Book of pwning Juice Shop, incl. solutions](https://pwning.owasp-juice.shop/)

+Homework:
+* Continue with juice shop exercises

+### Session 16: Sprint Test Planning

+Targeted Capability:
+* Discussing plans of testing work

+Topics:
+* Plan tasks and timeboxes not test cases or requirements
+* Task: work you complete until its done to expected results
+* Timebox: work you complete until you have used your budget of time
+* Test planning is timebox planning

+Exercise:
+* Havannah board game sprint 1, 2 and N

 ## Targeted Skills

 Can do the testing job?